atomicdata-dev/atomic-server/CONTRIBUTE.md

 #### Building and publishing binaries

 1. `cargo build --release`
-2. `cargo tauri build` (on every OS!)
-3. Create a release on github, add the binaries and tauri builds
+1. Create a release on github, add the binaries

 #### Publishing to Cargo